BNasmith/PTForsyth/PTFWorkofChrist.md

 it might be the Bible's business to destroy.
-If you look at the Gospels you will see that from the Transfiguration onward this matter of the Cross is the great centre of concern ; it is where the centre of gravity lies.
-I met a man the other day who had come under some poor and mischievous pulpit influence, and he said, " It is time we got rid of hearing so much about the Cross of Christ ; there should be preached to the world a humanitarian Christ, the kind of Christ that occupies the Gospels."
+If you look at the Gospels you will see that from the Transfiguration onward this matter of the Cross is the great centre of concern; it is where the centre of gravity lies.
+I met a man the other day who had come under some poor and mischievous pulpit influence, and he said, " It is time we got rid of hearing so much about the Cross of Christ; there should be preached to the world a humanitarian Christ, the kind of Christ that occupies the Gospels."
 There was nothing for it but to tell that man